cgnicholls/cgnicholls.github.io/_posts/2016-08-20-reinforcement-learning.markdown

 $a_t$, and the environment transitions stochastically into a new state.
 We receive a reward $r_{t+1}$, and we see an observation $x_{t+1}$ of the environment in its new state.
-In general our observation need not be the same as the environment's state.
+In general our observation need not be the same as the environment's state, but in the cart and pole problem the observation and environment state are the same, so we use the words observation and state interchangeably here.
 This process repeats until we see the terminal state: the pole falls off the cart.

 We call such a sequence: $(x_0, a_0, r_1, x_1, \ldots, x_{T-1}, a_{T-1}, r_T,
 x_T)$ a trajectory.